 Saint Joan of Arc Group

-St. Joan of Arc is a gathering for scholarship and fellowship.
+St. Joan of Arc is a gathering of women of the church for scholarship and fellowship.
 The meetings consist of a light lunch, fellowship, and a brief interactive presentation.
-Meetings are in Coleman Hall and members’ homes.
+The study for this year is “Life and Liturgy at St. James.“

 During the seasons of Advent and Lent, St. James will host quiet days, time dedicated to self-reflection and growth.
 These days will afford opportunities to explore topical questions and themes in depth and in a variety of settings and led by leading spiritual thinkers and authors.
 That said, St. James is pleased to offer the following quiet days.